-In the second half of 2020, the CLO market began to recover, and the ramp-up has continued into 2021.
-Downgrades and defaults did not occur at the rates originally predicted, and confidence returned to the asset class.
-The US market expects to see $100 billion of new CLO issuance in 2021, and the European market $25 to $30 billion of new issuance, according to Yadav.
-In each case, that would be a spectacular return to pre-Covid levels.
+In the second half of 2020, the CLO market began to recover, and the ramp-up continued throughout 2021, which as we’ve noted was a record year for CLOs.
+Downgrades and defaults did not occur at the rates originally predicted, and full confidence returned to the asset class.
+The US market alone had $186 billion in new US CLO sales in 2021, and $850 billion outstanding.

 “In 2008, the CLO community was told that the structure would experience unprecedented defaults because of a once-in-a-lifetime market crash, but not a single CLO defaulted during that recession,” explains Tim Ruxton, Director, Vistra Capital Markets, United States.

 “In 2020, the CLO community was told to brace for a wave of downgrades and a negative rippling effect that would undoubtedly pummel the structure.
 But, again, CLOs have showed their resilience to market conditions.”